Knowing your HFCs and FTTPs: making sense of nbn technology

 The most common nbn connection types are Fibre to the Node and Fibre to the Building.

-FTTN brings optical fibre to a central point on your street (or nearby street), known as a "node”.
-From here, it utilises existing copper wire infrastructure to connect to a wall socket inside your premises.
+FTTN brings optical fibre to a central point on your street (or nearby street), known as a 'node'.
+From there, it uses existing copper wire infrastructure to connect to a wall socket inside your premises.

-Utilising a mix of new optical fibre and existing copper line networks allowed a faster rollout of the nbn, however, an FTTN connection isn't capable of reaching the potential speeds of having fibre installed directly to the premises (FTTP).
+A mix of new optical fibre and existing copper line networks has allowed a faster rollout of the nbn, however, an FTTN connection isn't capable of reaching the potential speeds of having fibre installed directly to the premises (FTTP).
+Upgrades to FTTP may be available in your area.
+Check your eligibility here.

-Compatible Telstra nbn plans: Standard, Standard Plus, Premium (select FTTN connections only).
+FTTN works with these Telstra plans: Basic, Essential, Premium (select FTTN connections only).

 Fibre to the Building (FTTB)